markjprice/apps-services-net8/docs/ch08-odata.md

 1. Use your preferred code editor to create a new project, as defined in the following list:
     - Project template: **ASP.NET Core Web API** / `webapi`
-    - Workspace/solution file and folder: `Chapter08`
+    - Solution file and folder: `Chapter08`
     - Project file and folder: `Northwind.OData.Service`
     - **Authentication Type**: None.
     - **Configure for HTTPS**: Selected.